This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 One of the most common questions we get is from people wanting to know if they have male or female chicks.
 The fact is, there are a variety of different methods that can be used to determine this, however, not all methods work on all chicken breeds or at all ages.

 OK, this is really a no brainer, but is one of the most obvious and clear ways to tell for sure what sex your chicken is so we felt it was important to include.

 When your chicken gets old enough (this varies by breed, but on average between 4 -5 months), it will either crow or lay an egg.

 Hens lay eggs; Roosters crow.
 This is a pretty straight forward way to tell if your chicken is a hen or roo.

+Obviously, laying eggs and crowing are not good ways of sexing chicks.
+Neither male chicks nor female chicks exhibit those behaviors at such an early age.
 Laying eggs can happen as early as 16 weeks in some breeds, but other breeds take longer.
 Crowing usually happens around the same timeframe as egg laying will.